-Gujarati was the original Malayalam of the L when they lived at the Rann of Kutch for 30,000 years before the Kutch became the current salt desert.
+Gujarati was the original Malayalam of the L when they lived at the Rann of Kutch.
+It is now mixed with Grandhika.

 All the languages on the West Coast of India, were derived from the original Kui language of the H and L. The H moved to the Trikuta 20,000 years ago.
 The L lived only on the West Coast.